codingMustache/codingMustache/README.md

 ## Joke of the Day

-What kind of magic do cows believe in?
-MOODOO.
+What do you get when you cross a snowman with a vampire?
+Frostbite.

 ## Daily Trivia

-How fast is USB 3.1 Gen 2 theoretically?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. 8 Gb/s
+ 1. .jpeg
- 2. 5 Gb/s
+ 2. .svg
- 3. 1 Gb/s
+ 3. .png
- 4. 10 Gb/s
+ 4. .gif

 <details>
   <summary>Answer</summary>
-  10 Gb/s
+  .svg
 </details>